This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- In a medium sauce pan, bring the water, butter, salt and ground black pepper to a boil.
+- In a medium saucepan, bring the water, butter, salt, and ground black pepper to a boil.
 Add the flour and stir until it forms a dough.
-Cook another 2 minutes to dry out the dough.
+Cook for an additional 2 minutes to dry out the dough.

 - Transfer the dough to a bowl and let it cool slightly.
-Slowly add the eggs, one at a time, and stir until well combined.
+Slowly add the eggs, one at a time, stirring until well combined.

-- Add the mozzarella cheese and parsley, mix well.
-Using 2 tablespoons to round each ball of dough and drop it onto the prepared parchment paper.
-Set them 1.5"-2" apart.
-Sprinkle some grated parmesan cheese on top.
+- Add the mozzarella cheese and parsley, and mix well.
+Using 2 tablespoons, shape each ball of dough and drop it onto the prepared parchment paper, spacing them 1.5 to 2 inches (4 to 5 cm) apart.
+Sprinkle some grated Parmesan cheese on top.

 Notes